 Detecting money laundering can be a very difficult task since criminal organizations go into great lengths to cover their tracks.
 In other words criminals are willing to pay on average up to 20%-25% (sometimes even more) of the dirty money to make it appear legitimate.

-Banks globally have paid more than $320 billion in fines since 2008 for an abundance of regulatory failings in relation to money laundering, terrorist financing and market manipulation.
+Banks globally have paid hefty fines for an abundance of regulatory failings in relation to money laundering, terrorist financing and market manipulation.

 On top of that, virtual currencies and anonymity software have made detecting the illegal transfer of money even more difficult.